nishbh01/class_projects/data301/README.md

-This repo contains the Jupyter Notebook and final research paper completed for group project of Data Visualization 301.
+This repo contains the Jupyter Notebook and final research paper completed for group project of Data Visualization 301.The group project was done by Zainab Makhdum, Virginia Ferreras, and Nischal Bhandari.